 Carpet has a commercial grade.
 There are extra durability and enhanced stain resistance, and it comes in the same wide assortment of colors, patterns, and styles as a residential rug.
 It's not uncommon for commercial soft surfaces to be used residentially.

 Commercial carpets are always of low pile construction, as that is more durable and easy to clean.
 While broadloom rolls are always popular, hotels and restaurants often use commercial carpet tiles.
 They use them as they are stylish, affordable, and are more water-resistant than some others.

 Luxury vinyl flooring is a favorite among restaurant designers and that will certainly highlight its durability.
 It is also stylish, waterproof, and very budget-friendly.
 For commercial installations, get the thickest vinyl and wear layer possible, at least 20 mils or over.
 Laminate has an AC (abrasion class) rating, a numerical grade from one to five, which indicates durability.
 AC-5 is meant for commercial floors.
 Tile also should have a grade level of five for commercial installations.

 For more information about commercial flooring, visit us today

 at the In Line Tile of Greer showroom in Greer, SC.
-We service Greer, SC, Greenville, SC, Travelers Rest, SC, Lyman, SC, and Duncan, SC.
+We service Greer, SC, Greenville, SC, Travelers Rest, SC, Lyman, SC, Duncan, SC, Spartanburg, SC, and Taylors, SC.
 Ask about our estimates.